jimmoffitt/rules-migrator/Article.md

 There are also some significant updates coming with the Rules API 2.0:

-+ Numeric UUIDs are auto-generated when a rule is created.
++ Numeric universally-unique IDs (UUID) are auto-generated when a rule is created.
 + Request payloads can be up to 5 MB in size.
 + New rule validations, such as no exclipit AND logical phrases are allowed.